 How did the canvas come about…

 The canvas concept originated in a number of areas.
-Firstly, a debt of gratitude goes out to Strategizer – Business Model Canvas that is used by startups and innovators.
-The idea of an iterative process that builds a story and outcome.
+Firstly, a debt of gratitude goes out to Strategizer – Business Model Canvas which is used by startups and innovators.
+The idea of an iterative process builds a story and outcome.

-Secondly, the ODI Data Ethics Canvas which focus on the necessity and purpose of data from an ethical use perspective.
+Secondly, the ODI Data Ethics Canvas focuses on the necessity and purpose of data from an ethical use perspective.
 This is key as it adds to validating user trust.
 The greater the trust the more chance that consent to use personal data will be granted.
 Which leads to…

 Fourth, the ESC as part of the Energy Revolution Integration Service had identified a gap in the capability of projects.
 This could be fixed with a data canvas that leaned on ethics (as per the ODI) and the iterative build approach of the Business Model Canvas.